-The future of communication is here in the form of digital signage on buildings, blogs criticizing companies or lauding products, live television shows watched on mobile handsets and online avatar characters used to enter virtual web environments and interact with colleagues, friends and strangers.
+The future of communication is here in the form of digital signage on buildings (such as LED video screens from companies like SNA Displays), blogs criticizing companies or lauding products, live television shows watched on mobile handsets and online avatar characters used to enter virtual web environments and interact with colleagues, friends and strangers.

 The majority of corporations in the Middle East, however, have yet to exploit the potential of this phenomenon, having only dipped their toes into online advertising in the form of banner ads and keyword searches, without a strategy specific to digital communication.
 These banner ads are an application of traditional advertising campaigns translating the same visuals and messages into another medium.